ligi/docs/trezor-tech/translating.rst

 * Always check Terms tab (Glossary) to keep the translation consistent.
 * Using automatic translations in Suggestions tab can speed up your work.

-Please report any inconsistencies, unclarities or mistakes in the English language (source) or in the UI.

-* To report any particular issue or to suggest specific improvements, use the Comments tab during translation.
-* To report a general issue, please use the `Discussions panel. <https://crowdin.com/project/trezor-wallet/discussions>`_

 .. image:: images/crowdin-translation.png

 You will also find strings which contain placeholders and HTML tags.
 In that case copy the whole string and translate only things placed out of those placeholders (for example following string):